Basically, the different versions of SCORM all govern the same two things: packaging content and exchanging data at run-time.

 Why should I use SCORM?

 SCORM is a really powerful tool for anyone involved in online training.
-Content can be created one time and used in many different systems and situations without modification.
+With a SCORM LMS, content can be created one time and used in many different systems and situations without modification.
 This plug-and-play functionality can be powerful within an organization but even more so across organizations.
 Content can be sold and delivered to the user more quickly, more efficiently, and at a lower price.

 SCORM is widely adopted by huge organizations.
 It has the critical momentum and is the de facto industry standard.
 The US Department of Defense has specified that all of its content must be delivered via SCORM.
 All of it!
 Industry is following suit, and the standard appears in a vast majority of RFPs to procure both training content and Learning Management Systems.